maickrau/AsmToProtein/README.md

 IsoformCheck can be used to detect novel isoforms and allele sets in samples.
 This requires haplotype phased assemblies of the novel samples and an IsoformCheck database of pre-existing samples, and compares the protein coding transcripts present in the novel samples with the previous samples.
 To do this, you first need a pre-existing database of haplotype phased samples (see [prebuilt databases](#prebuilt-isoformcheck-databases-of-long-read-samples)).
-Then use the `comparesamples` command of IsoformCheck.
+Then use the `comparesamples` command of IsoformCheck: `IsoformCheck comparesamples -db db --table sample_table.tsv -o output`.

 The output will have three tables:
 - `output_allelesets.tsv`: All allele sets of the given novel samples.